Plantaže Winery, Montenegro - Things to Do in Plantaže Winery

 Top Things to Do in Plantaže Winery

-Sunset Tasting on the Ramparts
+Sunset flight on the wine terrace

 Getting There